 To make sure that you have enough calcium in your diet, you need three servings a day from this food group.
 One serving is:

 - A small (150 g) pot of yogurt.

-- A 30 g serving of cheese (about the size of a matchbox).
+- A 30 g serving of cheese (about the size of a small matchbox).